Scientist Find A New Treatment For Arthritis

-Another thing is outlining the advantage of the convenience of the application.
+Another thing is outlining the advantage of the convenience in application.
 Patients barely need a day in the hospital in order to complete the transfusion.

-After, they can return to their homes and continue with their lives without any impediments.
-Above all, the content introduced will rehabilitate the bones.
+Afterwards, they can return to their homes and continue with their lives without any impediments.
+The content introduced will rehabilitate the bones.

-They are trying to come up with a strategy that, in addition to being aimed at getting rid of constant pain, is focused on repairing the bones.
+They’re trying to come up with a strategy that’s focused in getting rid of constant pain and repairing the bones.

-Because of that, we are standing before a revolutionary innovation which would design the precursor for the creation of a new, curative solution.
+Because of that, we’re standing before a revolutionary innovation which would design the precursor for the creation of a new, curative solution.

-To achieve that, they have to deal with an important element: they are still missing clinical human trials.
-They hope the results will be as positive as those obtained with the lab-rats.
+To achieve that, they have to deal with an important element: they’re still missing clinical human trials.
+They hope the results will be as positive as those obtained with lab rats.

 If they reach their expectations, we will be very close to eliminating a sickness that affects millions of people and makes their lives difficult.